FernandoAvanzo/helpers-bash-scripts/rclone/README.md

 # Rclone Helper Scripts

+### Configure the `rclone-mount.service` to run at system startup

+1. Run the command:
+    ```bash
+    sudo crontab -e
+    ```
+2. Add the following line to the file:
+    ```bash
+    @reboot sudo init_rclone
+    ```
+3. Save the file and restart the system.
+If everything is correct, the service should run at system startup.

 ### Known issues

-- **the service do not mount the remote in the folder**
+- **The service does not mount the remote in the folder**
-  > Check if the service is set to the right system user, and if the mount folder is owned by the right user.
+  > Check if the service is set to the correct system user, and if the mount folder is owned by the appropriate user.
   >
-  > Use this command to get some service log:
+  > Use this command to get some service logs:
   >
   > ```bash
   > sudo journalctl -u rclone-mount.service --since "today"
   > ```

+- **The remote folder is mounted but is empty**
+  > Probably the Rclone token has expired.
+  >
+  > To generate a new one, open the terminal and type the following command:
+  >
+  > ```bash
+  > init_rclone
+  > ```
+  > This command will generate a new token and restart the service.
+After that, the remote folder should work again.

 ### Backlog of Improvements